CAMMA-public/cvs_annotator/README.md

 To download sample data with correct data structure click [here](https://s3.unistra.fr/camma_public/github/cvs_annotator/sample_data.zip).

 ## Annotations
-You can annotate each frame with the following information:
+You can annotate each frame with the following binary information:
 - CVS criteria 1,2,3 (see [our annotation protocol](https://arxiv.org/abs/2106.10916))
-- Your comment
 - Presence of artifact
 - ROI not visible
 - ROI visible partially